rohanmaniwade/simpleThesis-typst/simple-thesis/04_theoretical_background.typ

 === Validation of Reduced Test Time <responsespectrumvalidation>

-Peak response consistency is checked by comparing the MRS (Maximum Response Spectrum), also known as ERS (Extreme Response Spectrum), of each accelerated profile with an SRS envelope that represents a relevant reference shock.
+Peak response consistency is checked by comparing the _Maximum Response Spectrum_, also known as MRS or ERS, of each accelerated profile with an SRS envelope that represents a relevant reference shock.
 The envelope uses the maximax convention.
 A small damping ζ is selected to match structural behaviour and frequency points are spaced on a logarithmic grid.
 This check confirms that time compression does not introduce unrealistic peaks @lalanne2010mechanicalvol @nagle2010test.

 #figure(
     box(stroke: 1pt+black)[